Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Discussion

-According to the small-amplitude motion assumption, $\partial\tilde{\eta}/\partial\tilde{s}\simeq\tan\alpha\simeq\alpha$, where $\alpha=\pi/2-\theta$.
-In the appendix of \citet{Leclercq2018a}, it has been demonstrated that (\ref{eq:linear_beam_stability}) cannot be used to predict the onset of flutter.
-This limitation arises from the presence of drag, which is caused by the distinct boundary conditions of an upright clamped blade.
-Since the stability theory of (\ref{eq:linear_beam_stability}) has been well developed~\citep{Paidoussis1998}, we can still use it to qualitatively check the conclusions drawn previously on the different terms in the reactive force model regarding the system stability.

-We set $\upbeta=0.8$, which fall within the range of our experiments (see \cref{tab:non_dimensional_parameters}).
-Following the method of \citet{Paidoussis1998}, we apply the Galerkin method using the first twelve modes in the Galerkin expansion to solve (\ref{eq:linear_beam_stability}).
+We set $\upbeta=0.8$, which falls within the range of our experiments (see \cref{tab:non_dimensional_parameters}).
+Following the method of \citet{Paidoussis1998}, we apply the Galerkin method using the first twelve modes in the Galerkin expansion to solve \cref{eq:linear_beam_flutter}.
 The dimensionless complex frequencies of the four lowest modes are plotted in \cref{fig:stability}.
-Although not shown, the remaining modes were also examined to determine the system stability.
+Although not shown, the remaining modes were also examined to determine system stability.
 A negative imaginary part of the complex frequency, i.e., $\mathrm{Im}(\omega)$ below zero in \cref{fig:stability}, means instability.
 When all terms are included, instability initiates in the first mode at $\mathrm{u}\approx 13.5$.
-If the third term in (\ref{eq:linear_beam_stability}), the counterpart of $\bm{q}_{\bm{am},2,2}$, is disabled, all modes remain stable regardless of the value of $\mathrm{u}$.
+The critical reduced velocity here is lower than $\mathrm{u}\approx 50\text{ or }70$ in \cref{fig:reduced_u_exp_num_drag_reduction}.
+One possible explanation is the absence of resistive drag in \cref{eq:linear_beam_flutter}.
+Physically, additional damping due to drag would delay the onset of flutter to larger $\mathrm{u}$.
+As noted by \citet{Leclercq2018a}, the persistent drag term in our configuration introduces some additional damping that stabilizes the system compared with the axial configuration.
+As mentioned earlier in \cref{sec:analytical_model}, the drag is needed to bend the blade from the initial position perpendicular to the flow into a more aligned configuration, which is prone to flutter.
+If the third term in \cref{eq:linear_beam_flutter}, the counterpart of $\bm{q}_{\bm{am},2,2}$, is disabled, all modes remain stable regardless of the value of $\mathrm{u}$.
 In this scenario, the first mode rapidly approaches the origin and diminishes.
-If the second term in (\ref{eq:linear_beam_stability}) is reduced by half, effectively deactivating the counterpart of $\bm{q}_{\bm{am},2,1}$, the system loses its stability in the second mode first at $\mathrm{u}\approx 6$ instead of in the first mode.
-In fact, for (\ref{eq:linear_beam_stability}), halving the second term is equivalent to reducing $\upbeta$ to one quarter of its original value meanwhile solving the original (\ref{eq:linear_beam_stability}).
+If the second term in \cref{eq:linear_beam_flutter} is reduced by half, effectively deactivating the counterpart of $\bm{q}_{\bm{am},2,1}$, the system loses its stability in the second mode first at $\mathrm{u}\approx 6$ instead of in the first mode.
+In fact, for \cref{eq:linear_beam_flutter}, halving the second term is equivalent to reducing $\upbeta$ to one quarter of its original value meanwhile solving the original form of \cref{eq:linear_beam_flutter}.
 This is illustrated in \cref{fig:stability}c, which corresponds to Figure 3.30 of \citet{Paidoussis1998} where $\upbeta=0.2$ was assumed.